Updated: May 20, 2025

 Addressing the challenge of resource constraints and staffing shortages requires a multi-faceted approach focused on efficiency, technology, and strategic resource allocation.
 Consider these tactics:

-- Prioritize denials strategically: Instead of attempting to work all denials equally, use data analytics and predictive algorithms to prioritize claims based on factors like the likelihood of recovery, dollar amount, and filing deadlines.
+• Prioritize denials strategically: Instead of attempting to work all denials equally, ask RCM staff or your denial recovery expert to prioritize claims based on factors like the likelihood of recovery, dollar amount, and filing deadlines.
 This focuses limited staff effort on denials with the highest potential return.

 Payers’ complex and varying requirements for appeals mean that what works for one payer, or even one type of denial from the same payer, may not work for another.

 Coordinating the necessary information to meet diverse demands requires swift input and detailed records from busy clinical teams.
 It makes the denial recovery or appeals process exceptionally demanding, time-consuming, and prone to errors if not managed with meticulous attention to each payer's unique protocols.
-How does a healthcare organization get this done with an understaffed and sometimes inexperienced team?
+Because a denial recovery expert has extensive experience with the intricacies of both private and public payer plans, they can efficiently update contracts and navigate how a change will impact denials.
+Without this professional oversight, how does a healthcare organization get this done with an understaffed and sometimes inexperienced team?

 Solution